QwilApp/gasofo/README.md

 expected output.

 `GasofoTestCase` also provides assertions methods to assert that the needs ports are called as expected.
-This can be a simple assertion, or a more involved assertion that the dictates the order in which the ports needs to be called.
-For
+This can be a simple assertion, or a more involved assertion that the dictates the order in which the needs ports must be called.
+For example:
-example:

 ```python
 # example taken from tests/example/domains/coffee_orders/test_orders_service.py